vitormhenrique/OctoPrint-Enclosure/README.md

 **Temperature Sensor**

+You can choose to use a DHT11, DHT22, AM2302 sensor or a DS18B20.

+For the DHT11, DHT22 and AM2302 follow this steps:

 You need to install Adafruit library to use the temperature sensor on raspberry pi.

 Open raspberry pi terminal and type: